QueryCollection

 Transactions progress through the following states:

 Collections support insert, update and delete operations.
-These operations must be made within the context of a transactional mutator:

 )